jjc12/MathFree/README.md

 If a bug is found, please submit an e-mail to jjc12@my.fsu.edu with the subject: "BUG: *your one line description of the bug*.
 This project is my priority so expect bugs to disappear **as soon as possible**.

 If you have an issue that cannot be solved by reading the guides, you may e-mail me at jjc12@my.fsu.edu with the subject: "ISSUE: *your one line description of the issue*.
-I'll gladly walk us through the issue and eliminate your frustration :)
+I'll gladly help you out and walk us through the issue, no matter how trivial.

 If you believe you can make this program better, please submit an e-mail to jjc12@my.fsu.edu with the subject: "SUGGESTION: *your one line description of the suggestion*.
 Alternatively, you may read the <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree -> Suggestions</a> and learn how to contribute to this project *with your own code*!